Hurras al-Din: Hayat Tahrir al-Sham

 The group has held tensions with Hayat Tahrir al-Sham on numerous occasions but has largely avoided armed confrontation with HTS, with most of the tensions being confined to media campaigns against each other.
 In January 2019, Hurras al-Din accused HTS of being involved in a secret plan to establish a military council under the control of the mainstream Syrian opposition including ex-government defectors, that would be supervised by Turkey, Hurras al-Din also claimed that HTS was willing to open the M5 highway to traffic from government-held areas.

 Though holding tensions with HTS, the leadership of Hurras al-Din is respected among HTS members, reportedly causing hesitance for the two to openly fight each other, and HTS adopting a policy of containing the group rather than confronting it in open conflict.

 On 7 February 2019, members of Hurras al-Din shot at a car with HTS members inside following tensions in January.
 Hurras al-Din later signed an agreement following the incident, and Hurras al-Din apologized for killing an HTS member killed by the gunfire.
 Over the following days afterwards several agreements were made between HTS and Hurras al-Din to de-escalate tensions between the two.

 In late October 2019, a faction of Hurras al-Din led by a cleric named Abu al-Yaman al-Wazzani separated from the group, and formed a new group called Ansar al-Haq.
 Wazzani and his supporters claimed that Hurras al-Din had not held up obligations that they believe the group had promised to uphold, and believed Hurras al-Din was lacking in the enforcement of Sharia law.
 Followers of Wazzani were mostly reported to be former Jund al-Aqsa and Faylaq al-Sham fighters.
 Ansar al-Haq was also critical of HTS and its relaxed policy regarding Sharia, believing that HTS allowed immorality and did not implement justice, and also viewed HTS as an oppressive body.
 After the formation of Ansar al-Haq, HTS arrested Wazzani and his followers.
 HTS also holds tensions with Jaysh Khorasan, a group close to Hurras al-Din.

 Analysis

-It is thought by the Israeli Intelligence and Terrorism Information Center that the formation of the group will weaken HTS.
-Alexander Sehmer of the Jamestown Foundation has stated that Guardians of the Religion Organization gives Al Qaeda the best opportunity to improve its fortunes in Syria.
+It was thought by the Israeli Intelligence and Terrorism Information Center that the formation of the group would weaken HTS.
+Alexander Sehmer of the Jamestown Foundation has stated that Guardians of the Religion Organization gave Al Qaeda the best opportunity to improve its fortunes in Syria.